WCSim/WCSim/README.md

 ## Running WCSim

-To test that WCSim is working, try running the test macro `WCSim.mac`, which runs 10 electrons with 500 MeV of energy in the Super-Kamiokande detector:
+To test that WCSim is working, try running the test macro `WCSim.mac`, which runs 10 electrons with 500 MeV of energy in the Super-Kamiokande detector.
+The command is one of the following, depending on how WCSim was built:

 `./bin/Linux-g++/WCSim WCSim.mac`

+`./exe/bin/Linux-g++/WCSim WCSim.mac`

 `WCSim.mac` is well commented.
 Take a look inside (and also at other `.mac` files in `/macros/`) for the various options you can use to run WCSim